16+ Cool Logos to Inspire Your Next Design

 5. Michelin

-When it comes to cool logos, it’s hard to top the Michelin Man.
+It’s hard to top the Michelin Man regarding cool logos.
 The company’s founder came up with the concept of a tire man while looking at an exhibit of a pile of tires at the Lyon Universal Exhibition.
 Over the years, people came to associate the mascot with the brand until people knew at a glance that the tire man represents the brand name.

 While you don’t have to use a character for your logo, adding something that reflects your brand image and is immediately recognizable as uniquely yours builds recognition.